StrikingLoo/strikingloo.github.io/wiki/deep-learning-NLP.md

 An interesting emerging effect is BERT beat SotA models in small datasets too, which violates common rules of thumb.

 ### Distillation
+Distillation is an instance of [semi-supervised learning](/wiki/unsupervised-learning-berkeley#semi-supervised-learning).

 - Train a "teacher" which is just a SotA model
 - Label a large amount of unlabeled inputs with teacher on the specific task you want to distill
-- Train student with smaller (e.g., ~50x smaller) size and bigger dataset, on cross entropy
+- Train student with smaller (e.g., \~50x smaller) size and bigger dataset, on cross entropy

 Now you have a small trained model for your problem.